 GFC requires that its local partners agree to develop a safeguarding policy, rooted in their own contexts, as a contingency for receiving funding.
 Then, we make sure these grassroots organizations have the guidance, resources, and support they need to do so, developing their capacity to place children’s safety and wellbeing as a top priority.

-In collaboration with peer grantmakers Comic Relief, The National Lottery Community Fund, Oak Foundation, and Porticus, GFC launched the Funder Safeguarding Collaborative in 2020.
+In collaboration with peer grantmakers Comic Relief, The National Lottery Community Fund, Oak Foundation, and Porticus, GFC launched Funder Safeguarding Collaborative in 2021.
 This partnership promotes collaboration, listening, and learning among funders and implementing organizations in order to strengthen organizational cultures and practices that keep people safe.
 The collaborative carries out this mission through information sharing and networking, alignment and harmonization among funders and grantees, and pooling funds to support locally led initiatives to advance safeguarding.

 To find out more about this initiative: